Wolverine971/9takes/src/blog/topic-map.md

 Enneagram and Social Intelligence
 Enneagram and Life Purpose.

-We are looking for enneagram type 1, 2, 3, 5, 6, 7, 8, 9
+We are looking for Enneagram type 1, 2, 3, 5, 6, 7, 8, 9

-How each enneagram type dances
+How each Enneagram type dances